LSSTDESC/imSim/doc/validation/diffraction.rst

    r_{\textrm{pix}}-d/2 <= r <= r_{\textrm{pix}}+d/2,\\
    -\Delta\theta_{\textrm{pix}}(r_{\textrm{pix}})/2 <= \theta <= \Delta\theta_{\textrm{pix}}(r_{\textrm{pix}})/2,

 where :math:`\Delta\theta_{\textrm{pix}}(r)` is chosen such that the arclength :math:`r \Delta\theta_{\textrm{pix}}(r)` is :math:`d`.
 Note that when :math:`\alpha < d/r_{\textrm{pix}}`, the pixel
-will not receive the full dose and the angular range range will be cut off:
+will not receive the full dose and the angular range will be cut off:

 .. math::